 Mr. Frank Branscombe raised the idea for a community foundation and former Regional Chair Debbie Zimmerman brought together a group of leaders from across the region for a meeting to discuss the establishment of a community foundation as a millennium project of the Region.
 This meeting took place in March of 1999.
 Representatives from the four United Ways, hospital foundations, educational institutions, various charities, political leaders and the private sector participated in this meeting.
-As a result of the groundwork for the Niagara Community Foundation.
+As a result of the interest shown, a Steering Committee was formed in September to lay the groundwork for the Niagara Community Foundation.
 Through the efforts of the Committee, the Foundation was incorporated in April 2000 and received charitable status in June 2000.